williams-cs-web/williams-cs-web.github.io/README.md

 To make the webpage easier to update and maintain, much of the content is separated from the Javascript code.
 Here's how to add various types of content to the webpage:

+### Modifying the spotlight photo on the front page:

+1. Put a **landscape photo with a 4:3 aspect ratio** in the `deptpage/images/misc/` directory.

+2. Update the `photo` field in `deptpage/data/frontpage.json` to point to the file.
+The path should be relative to the `deptpage` directory.

+3. Update the `caption` field in `deptpage/data/frontpage.json` with an appropriate caption.

 ### Adding a person to the About Us page:

 1. Put a square photo (any format, but typically JPG or PNG) of the person in the `deptpage/images/people/` directory.